Are you a startup owner looking to create an effective compensation strategy for your team? Well, you've come to the right place.

 A compensation strategy identifies the types of compensation your organization offers to its employees, including base pay, additional pay, and benefits, and how they are calculated.

-So, let's dive in and explore the different types of compensation strategies, pay ranges, and factors to consider when creating a compensation and benefits package that works for your business.
+So, let's dive in and explore the different types of compensation strategies, pay ranges, and creating a fair compensation strategy and benefits package that works for your business.

 A company can choose from several types of compensation strategies, depending on their business needs and goals.

-Incentive Pay: Incentive pay is a variable component or indirect compensation that you pay employees, meaning it varies based on performance.
-Examples of incentive pay include bonuses, commissions, and profit-sharing plans.
+Incentive pay is a variable component or indirect compensation that you pay employees, meaning it varies based on performance.
+This is one of effective reward and compensation strategies which include bonuses, commissions, and profit-sharing plans.

 This type of compensation aligns the employee's interests with those of the company, as they receive shares of the company in exchange for their work.